tweag/sparkle/simple-java-export/README.md

 # compile Java code, generate Java-friendly header
 # for the Java -> C -> Haskell bridge
 $ javac HelloInvoke.java
-$ javah HelloInvoke
+$ javah -o hs-invoke/HelloInvoke.h HelloInvoke
 ```

 In order for the Java code to call our Haskell/C code, you need to tell Cabal where it can find Java's JNI headers.

-Open `simple-c-export.cabal` and tweak the `include-dirs` line.
+Open `hs-invoke/hs-invoke.cabal` and tweak the `include-dirs` line.
 The first dir is the one that must contain `jni.h` while the second dir is the one that must contain `jni_md.h`, located in a subdir of the former (`darwin/` or `linux/`, from what I've seen).

 Finally, build all the Haskell & C code.